Iskeletu/SimpleDB/README.md

 Test cases are made using [Catch2](https://github.com/catchorg/Catch2) framework.
 See [Test Cases](#Test-Cases) for more information on the tests.

-SimplesDB was testes an is guareteed to run properly on the following specificatios:
+SimplesDB has been tested on the following specificatios:
 ```bash
 OS:             Ubuntu 20.04.3 LTS
 Release:        20.04